 So when I would find a random one, I would get creative with what to use to kill it like a vacuum or a Swiffer.
-I still have to give myself a pep talk and I also call my best friend to help encourage me to kill the spider on my own.
+I still have to give myself a pep talk and I also call my best friend to help encourage me to kill the spider on my own (I also scattered peppermint tea bags ALL over my home because it’s a natural remedy to get rid of spiders).
 The best part of renting is being able to call management for pest control to come out.

 3. How to Clean

 When you live with someone, it's easy to pass the buck and say that they're the reason your house is a mess.
 But when you live alone, there's no one to blame.
 You have to buy all the supplies and make the time to clean.
 I found it easier to set aside one day a week to clean (I still use Sundays as my time to clean).
 Also, if you keep your house picked-up, then you don't have much prep time if someone decides to come over.